 The piece by Konkel & Kraan in Rotterdam may look ominous, but the 3D explosions that are a part of it and are made out of toys (what an effort!), look remarkably colourful.

-In regard to the different techniques, I discern three types of street art collages:
+With regard to the different techniques, I discern three types of street art collages:

 - The collage in its purest form, consisting of different parts and made up of different layers;